 Autumn Planting

-There are lots of good reasons to plant in autumn and, in Bristol, October is ideal with plenty of rain and mild temperatures.
+There are lots of good reasons to plant in autumn and, in Bristol, October-to-December is ideal with plenty of rain and mild temperatures.
 We have plants that provide winter interest for flower beds or containers, plants that will flower in spring provided they are planted by the previous autumn, plants that will be larger with more flowers in spring if planted in autumn, plants that will cope better with spring/summer droughts if planted in the previous autumn, and wildflowers that naturally germinate and start to grow in autumn.

 This first group of plants need to be planted in autumn either to guarantee they will flower next spring (e.g. foxgloves), to ensure they reach full size in spring (e.g. honesty), or because they have tap roots that mean they need to go out as soon as possible (e.g. evening primrose).
 They all cope with clay soils over winter but see the last section for plants that can handle spots that get water-logged.
+The plants in this first group are also NOW ON SALE!

 Plant in autumn to guarantee flowers in spring